 Colors are important!

-Try to remember some of these principles and always keep in mind that all colors have unique characteristics and exert different influences on their spectators.
-To achieve a consistent design you should choose and adjust your colors carefully and precisely combine them with other colors.
-If you have liked this article and want to support us, please share it with your friends and colleagues!
+Try to remember some of these principles and always keep in mind that all colors have unique characteristics and exert different influences on their viewers.
+To achieve a consistent design, you should choose and adjust your colors carefully and precisely combine them with other colors.
+If you liked this article and want to support us, please share it with your friends and colleagues!
 Also check out our ebook to learn more about graphic design and animation!